kaied96/imdone/imdone-help.md

 #TODO: Add metadata like this... points:5 id:15 +imdone-help
 - [imdone.io](https://imdone.io) adds `id:n` to all your todo comments, so take care to leave that one alone

-#HELP: Include subtasks using GFM task lists id:16 +imdone-help
+#TODO: Include subtasks using GFM task lists id:16 +imdone-help
 - [ ] A task yet to be done
 - [x] This is done